swfans/swars/README.md

 Once you've made sure you have the above, proceed with the following steps:

 1. go into the directory with `swars` source release (containing `conf`, `doc`, `src` etc.)
+2. do `autoreconf -if` to create build scripts from templates
-2. do `./configure` to make the build scripts find required toolchain and libraries
+3. do `./configure` to make the build scripts find required toolchain and libraries
-3. do `make` to compile the executable file
+4. do `make` to compile the executable file

 You should now have a working `src/swars` executable file.